Where to stay in Bologna first time: Best areas

 With its old university, world’s longest porticoed walkway, and beautiful squares, as well as hidden canals, medieval narrow streets, and good food scene, Bologna is definitely well worth a visit.

 Bologna is a generally safe city for tourists, but as you travel to any big city, you should alway practice common sense and be aware of your surroundings.
-You should avoid the area around the train station, Centro Storico, and Montagnola park at night.
-If you are looking for the safest place in Bologna for tourists, look into the Centro Storico area.
+You should avoid the area around the train station and Montagnola park at night.

 If this is your first time visiting Bologna, I recommend spending at least 3 days in Italy’s 7th-largest city to visit famous attractions, and enjoy local food and wine.
 If you have more days, you can enjoy the city at a slower pace.